amsokol/ignite-go-client/README.md

 1. Download `Apache Ignite 2.5` from [official site](https://ignite.apache.org/download.cgi#binaries)
 1. Extract distributive to any folder
-1. Persistance mode is enabled to run test.
-So you need to remove `<path_with_ignite>\work` folder each time to clean test data before run tests.
+1. Persistance mode is enabled to run tests.
+So you need to remove `<path_with_ignite>\work` folder each time to clean up test data before run tests.
 1. `cd` to `testdata` folder with `configuration-for-tests.xml` file
 1. Start Ignite server with `configuration-for-tests.xml` configuration file: